DLR-RM/stable-baselines3/README.md

 pip install stable-baselines3[extra]
 ```

-This includes an optional dependency OpenCV to display the environments when using `SubprocVecEnv`.
-If you do not need it, you can install without OpenCV:
+This includes an optional dependencies like OpenCV or `atari-py` to train on atari games.
+If you do not need those, you can use:
 ```
 pip install stable-baselines3
 ```